square/workflow-swift/Samples/Tutorial/Tutorial3.md

 We want the todo edit screen to be shown when a user taps on an item on the todo list screen.
 To do this, we will modify the todo list workflow to show the edit screen when we are editing.

-Because the `TodoEditWorkflow` returns a `BackStackScreen.Item`, we will first need to modify it  to return a list of `BackStackScreen.Item`s as the rendering.
+Because the `TodoEditWorkflow` returns a `BackStackScreen.Item`, we will first need to modify the todo list workflow to return a list of `BackStackScreen.Item`s as the rendering.

 ```swift
 // TodoListWorkflow